 One of the best spots for whale watching

-If you know me personally or you’ve read my previous article about my time in Seal Rocks, you’ll know how much I enjoy to watch the whales.
+If you know me personally or you’ve read my previous article about my time in Seal Rocks, you’ll know how much I enjoy watching the whales.
 This is one of the reasons why Lennox Head is so appealing to me!

-Every morning James and I would drive down to the beach to enjoy a coffee in my Keep Cup.
+Every morning, James and I would drive down to the beach to enjoy a coffee in my Keep Cup.
 We would park up and head over to the same chair each day to bask in the warmth of the sun whilst watching the surfers off in the distance.
-It become a little ritual for us.
+It became a little ritual for us.

 Watching dolphins is just as fun as spotting whales!
 I also found a great spot to see them daily.
 There is a dirt trail that runs down the hill at Pat Morton Lookout.
 If you walk all the way down to the waters edge there is a seat you can sit on to watch the sunrise.
 Either sit there, or head further down towards the large stones by the water and the pandanus tree.
 It was here James and I witnessed something pretty spectacular.
 Over a hundred dolphins swam past us one morning!
 First, it started with a pod of around 20, followed by another 20 and then another!
 They did not stop.
 All heading towards Byron Bay.
 By the end, we believe we saw at least 200 of them.
 It was a pretty exciting moment!

 Living on the Northern Beaches in Sydney, you don’t see too many palm trees.
 Lennox Head is one of the first places as you head up the New South Wales coast where you start to see a lot of them.
 It’s the first feeling of getting towards a more tropical setting.
 For a summer lover like myself, this is a great feeling!
 Sometimes it really is the little things that make you feel happy and grateful for the life you live.